Free Things to Do in Czech Republic

 Not free, but absolutely worth the small cost.

-Public Transport Day Pass $4.50 USD
+Prague Public Transport Day Pass $5 for full day

 Tips for Free Activities